 Christkindlmarket is held every year at Daley Plaza in Chicago.
 This joyful holiday festival attracts about 1 million visitors every season.
 The history of Christkindlmarket dates back to 1996 when the German American Chamber of Commerce of the Midwest first held this festival on Pioneer Court.
-The inspiration came from Christkindlesmarkt in Nuremberg, Germany that has been known since 1545.
+The inspiration came from Christkindlesmarkt in Nuremberg, Germany, which has been known since 1545.

-The highlight of the Market used to be the city's largest Christmas tree and a small nativity scene.
-But some time ago the official Chicago Christmas tree was moved to Millenium Park.
+The Market's highlight used to be the city's largest Christmas tree and a small nativity scene.
+But some time ago, the official Chicago Christmas tree was moved to Millenium Park.
 The market still has a smaller one.

 Christkindlmarket is famous for European traditions and international flair.
-The outdoor market in the Chicago Loop is a family tradition for many Chicagoans who could not imagine Christmas without it.
+The Chicago Loop's outdoor market is a family tradition for many Chicagoans who could not imagine Christmas without it.